ShrutiSekar/IBM-Capstone-Project/README.md

 # IBM-Capstone-Project

-# As a part of my masters I am taling this course
+# As a part of my masters I am taking this course